jamis/jamis.github.io/_posts/2014-04-22-a-new-adventure.md

 Basil finally noticed his companion's discomfort.
 "I say, Fabian, you don't look at all well.
 Is something the matter?"

 Fabian took a deep breath.
 "Actually sir," he said in a shaky voice.
 "I think you're very right.
-I'm---not well.
+I'm...not well.
 Maybe we should go back to that town we passed this morning and see if we could find somewhere for me to have a bit of a lie down.
 We could---"

 "Go back?"
 Basil's eyebrows seemed to crawl up his forehead like bushy white caterpillars.
 "That village was miles ago.
 My legs are positively aching.
 We're not that far from Fergus' castle, and I've been counting on lodging with him for the night.
 I sent ahead, in fact.
 He should be expecting us."